FrozenVoid/NQ.c/README.md

 c= additional pedantic O(N^2) checks for diagonals and duplicates

-f=write board as sequence of uint32's to file N.nq
-in working directory.
+f=write board as sequence of row values to file N.nq in working directory.

 t=generates presolved boards, use to test integrity(nqtest.sh)